Insight into schizophrenia

 Further help

-If you are registered with a GP in Peterborough, Cambridgeshire, Wansford or Oundle, you can access the Psychological Wellbeing Service via self-referral or through your GP.
+If you are registered with a GP in Peterborough, Cambridgeshire, Huntingdon or Fenland, you can access this service via self-referral or through your GP.
 Call 0300 300 0055.
 Lines are open from 9am to 5pm, Monday to Friday, excluding Bank Holidays. it offers a range of support to help you make changes in your life to improve your wellbeing and to help you cope with stress, anxiety and depression.
 This includes self-help reading materials, guided self-help (both over the telephone and face-to-face), one-to-one therapies.

 Royal College of Psychiatrists